Diffusion Models Are Innate One-Step Generators: Appendix

 \paragraph{Parameterization.} We follow the parameterization in Consistency Model (\cite{song2023consistency}) for all of our models:

 We set \(t=\sigma_{max}\) when applying distributional distillation with \(c_\text{skip}\approx 0\) and \(c_\text{out}\approx1\).

 \paragraph{Training Details.}

 We distill EDMs for all datasets and methods for fair comparison.
 EMA decay is applied to the weights of generator for sampling following previous work.
 EMA decay rate is calculated by EMA Halflife and EMA warmup is used as in EDM.
 EMA warmup ratio is set to 0.05 for all datasets, and this leads to a gradually grow EMA decay rate.
 We use Adam optimizer with \(\beta_1=0, \beta_2=0.99\) without weight decay for both the generator and the discriminator.
 No gradient clip is applied.
+For class-conditional generation, we use no classifier-guidance, but using simple class embedding in discriminator following StyleGAN2-XL.
 Mixed precision training is adopted for all experiments with \textit{BFloat16} data type, and results with \textit{Float16} and \textit{Float32} are similar.
 We apply no learning rate scheduler.
 Images are resized to 224 first before they are fed to the PG discriminator or CD-LPIPS loss.
 All models are trained on a cluster of Nvidia A100 GPUs.
 Hyperparameters used for GDD and GDD-I training can be found in Table \ref{tab:hyperparameters}.
 GDD and GDD-I share the same hyperparameters except for the number of training images, since GDD-I will not overfit when GDD gets worse FID.